mvolkmann/blog/src/web-dev-tips.md

 {% aTargetBlank "https://cssgridgarden.com", "Grid Garden" %}
 provides a great way to learn about this.

-There are many CSS properties that affect grid layout.
+Many CSS properties affect grid layout.
 The most commonly used properties applied to container elements are described here.